 |Metaphorical||How are classes, discussion sections, lab sessions structured?
 What do we do in class?
 What is a lecture?
 Who teaches whom?
 Where does learning actually happen?
 What kinds of “classrooms” can we have online?||What will be the departments and disciplines of the future?
 Schools and colleges?
 How are they administered?||What is higher education all about?
 What should it be all about?
 How to think about the relationship between residential higher education and new forms of learning?|

 Teaching and learning have changed.
 Technology has changed.
 But despite all of these advancements, the classroom has not changed.
-So how can reinvent the classroom to go along with these changes?
-What kind of classroom setting will allow new ideas and new technology to thrive?
+How can we reinvent the classroom to take advantage of these changes?
+And what kind of classroom settings will best enable new ideas and new technologies to thrive?

 Memory is associated with place and experience.
 Can we use place to facilitate learning?
 Is it a good idea to allow students to manipulate a building for different uses?
 Should the future campus allow us to change our space as we need it?
 What spaces and buildings do students spend most of their time?